Boeing Dreamliner fire investigation under way

 "The aircraft has been moved to a secure hangar at Heathrow and the investigation has begun," said a spokesman for Britain's Air Accidents Investigation Branch (AAIB).

-The AAIB will lead the investigation, working alongside the U.S. Federal Aviation Administration and National Transportation Safety Board (NTSB), Ethiopian Airlines and Boeing, he said.
+The AAIB will lead the investigation, he said, working alongside the U.S. Federal Aviation Administration and National Transportation Safety Board (NTSB), Ethiopian Airlines and Boeing.

+Analysts say Boeing will be keen to reassure airlines, travellers and investors over the cause of the fire as quickly as possible but it will be up to investigators to decide how much information to release and when.
+Under aviation rules there are restrictions on how much companies can say about the details of an ongoing accident investigation.

+Meanwhile Ethiopian Airlines, one of Africa's top five carriers, said it would continue to fly its Dreamliner fleet.

+"We have not grounded any of our aircraft," the carrier said in an emailed statement on Saturday.
+"The incident at Heathrow happened while the plane was on the ground and had been for more than eight hours and was not related to flight safety."

 Separately, engineers from Britain's Thomson Airways were inspecting their own Boeing Dreamliner after it had to turn back during a flight on Friday from Manchester in England to Sanford in Florida because of an unspecified technical issue.

-Boeing will be keen to reassure airlines, travellers and investors over the cause of the Heathrow fire as quickly as possible but under aviation rules it will be up to investigators to decide how much information to release and when.

-Ethiopian Airlines, one of Africa's top five carriers, said it would continue to fly its Dreamliner fleet.
-It has ordered a total of 10 Dreamliners of which four have been delivered.

-"The incident at Heathrow happened while the plane was on the ground and had been for more than eight hours and was not related to flight safety," the carrier said in an emailed statement on Saturday.

-"After a normal flight from Addis to London passengers disembarked in the morning and the aircraft was cleaned.
-It was towed to a remote parking area as usual and parked properly with all internal and external powers switched off," said an official from the airline's public relations department.
+Thomson Airways is one of six European airlines owned by TUI Travel TT.L, the world's largest tour operator.

 BATTERY PROBLEMS

-The Heathrow and Manchester incidents are a new blow for Boeing after the entire global fleet of Dreamliners had to be grounded for three months, ending in April, after one high-tech battery caught fire and another overheated.
+The two incidents are a blow for Boeing particularly as the entire global fleet of Dreamliners had to be grounded for three months, ending in April, after one high-tech battery caught fire and another overheated.

 Boeing shares closed down 4.7 percent at $101.87 (67.40 pounds) on Friday, knocking $3.8 billion (2.5 billion pounds) off the company's market capitalisation.